 Contribution Margin: What it is, why it matters, and how to improve it

-You launch a product only to discover your profit margin is razor-thin.
-Variable costs are eating into every dollar.
-You need clarity — fast.
-Contribution margin gives you exactly that: insight into how much of each sale actually ends up covering fixed costs and generating profit.
+You launch a product only to discover your gross profit margin is razor-thin.
+Variable costs eat into every dollar.
+You need clarity fast.
+Contribution margin gives you insight into how much of each sale works to cover fixed costs and generate profit.

 This article explains what contribution margin is, why it’s vital, and how to use it for smarter, real-time decision-making.